Xavier Corberó: Biography

 Corberó lived his childhood through the turmoil and scarcity of the civil war and early years of Francoist Spain.
 In 1950 he enrolled at Escola Massana, and in 1953 volunteered for military service in the Spanish Air Force.
 In 1955 he lived briefly in Paris and Stockholm, then until 1959 in London where he was the first-ever Spanish student at the Central School of Arts and Crafts.
 He then went on to work for a while in Lausanne.

 In Barcelona in the early 1960s he befriended Ricardo Bofill, Antonio Gades, Luis Marsans, and Manuel Viola.
 In 1962 he moved to New York City at Viola's suggestion.
 There he spent time with such prominent artists as Marcel Duchamp, Max Ernst and Man Ray, before moving back to Barcelona in the mid-1960s.
 In the ensuing years he immersed himself further in the artistic community of Barcelona and Cadaqués, developing a close friendship with Salvador Dalí (whom he described as his "first patron") as well as with Jorge Castillo, Robert Llimós, Josep Llorens i Artigas, Roberto Matta, Joan Miró, Elsa Peretti, Joan Ponç, and Josep Lluís Sert among others.
 By the early 1970s he was printing etchings on behalf of Miró and producing jewelry for Peretti in his Esplugues workshop.
-Around that time he also met the British landscape architect Russell Page, whom he particularly admired and of whom he viewed himself as a disciple.
+Around that time he also met the British landscape architect Russell Page, of whom he viewed himself as a disciple.
 From the mid-1970s he again spent extended periods in New York, where his circle included Claes Oldenburg, Richard Serra, Donald Sultan, Bryan Hunt, Beverly Pepper, Vincent Desiderio, Kenneth Frampton, and Robert Hughes.

 Corberó married actress Mary-Ann Bennett in 1958.
 Their daughter Ana Corberó was born in 1960.
 They separated in the early 1970s, at a time when Corberó was in a relationship with Italian model Elsa Peretti whom he had helped become a jewelry designer.
 In 1983 he married Maria Luisa Tiffón.
 In his later life he was in a relationship with Maria Dolors (Midu) Rica, whom he had known in 1973.

 Corberó died in April 2017, aged 81, and was buried at Montjuïc Cemetery in Barcelona.